 6. Having too many Advertisements

-Advertisements are necessary for a lot of you bloggers out there who are looking to get a website their own.
-The ads we show on the website is literally our bread and butter and that is what brings food to the table but having too many advertisements is just a big annoyance.
+Advertisements are necessary for a lot of you bloggers out there who are looking to get a website your own.
+The ads we show on the website are our bread and butter and that is what brings food to the table but having too many advertisements is just a big annoyance.

-Link shortener ads as are another form of irritating ads which you shouldn’t even touch with a 10 feet pole, so steer clear of them as well.
+Link shortener ads are another form of irritating ad which you shouldn’t even touch with a 10 feet pole, so steer clear of them as well.

 7. Having Broken links and No Search Engine Optimization